Cascuna/performance-matters-server-side/README.md

 ### Service Worker
-As a **user** i'd like to *revisit the website whatever my internet connection* so a internet connection isn't a restraint for me
+As a **user** i'd like to *revisit the website whatever my internet connection* so a internet connection isn't a restraint for me.